fleschutz/PowerShell/Docs/list-system-info.md

 ## list-system-info.ps1 - Lists system information of the local computer

-This script lists system information of the local computer.
+This PowerShell script lists system information of the local computer.

 ## Parameters
 ```powershell